 - What are the grounds for termination of a scholarship?

 Your scholarship may be terminated on several grounds:

 - You are not making satisfactory academic progress;

 - You have not complied with the conditions of your scholarship;

 - You have failed to improve your results following a suspension of your scholarship; or

-- You have not conformed to the obligations placed on students under the University's Statutes and Regulations and Policies as published on the University's web site: https://policy.unimelb.edu.au/MPF1061
+- You have not conformed to the obligations placed on students under the University's Statutes and Regulations and Policies as published on the University's Policy website: https://policy.unimelb.edu.au/Students

 The Faculty takes into account your personal circumstances in assessing your continued eligibility for a scholarship.
 If you have not met the academic progress requirements for the scholarships, you will be given the opportunity to make a written submission to the Scholarships Manager, setting out any personal circumstances which have affected your studies.